Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: A Common Language for Mechanistic Interpretability

 \subsubsection{Supervised Methods}

-\paragraph{Probes} Probing is the technique of using a supervised or unsupervised model to determine whether a concept is present in a neural representation of a separate model.
+\paragraph{Probes} Probing is the technique of using a supervised or unsupervised model to determine whether a concept is present in a hidden vector of a separate model.
 Probes are a popular tool for analyzing deep learning models, especially pretrained language models \citep{Hupkes:2018,conneau-etal-2018-cram, peters-etal-2018-dissecting,tenney-etal-2019-bert,clark-etal-2019-bert}.

-Although probes are quite simple, our theoretical understanding of probes has greatly improved since their recent introduction into the field.
-From an information-theoretic point of view, we can observe that using arbitrarily powerful probes is equivalent to measuring the mutual information between the concept and the neural representation \citep{hewitt-liang-2019-designing, Pimentel:2020}.
+Although probes are quite simple, they raise subtle methodological issues and our theoretical understanding of probes has greatly improved since their recent introduction into the field.
+From an information-theoretic point of view, we can observe that using arbitrarily powerful probes is equivalent to measuring the mutual information between the concept and the hidden vector \citep{hewitt-liang-2019-designing, Pimentel:2020}.
 If we restrict the class of probing models based on their complexity, we can measure how usable the information is \citep{Xu:2020, Hewitt:2021}.

-Regardless of what probe models are used, successfully probing a neural representation does not guarantee that the representation plays a causal role in model behavior \citep{ravichander2020probing,Elazar-etal-2020, geiger-etal:2020:blackbox,geiger2021causal}.
-However, a linear probe with weights $\weights$ trained to predict the value of a concept from an activation vector $\hiddenneurons$ can be understood as learning a feature space for activations that can be analyzed with causal abstraction.
+Regardless of what probe models are used, successfully probing a hidden vector does not guarantee that it plays a causal role in model behavior \citep{ravichander2020probing,Elazar-etal-2020, geiger-etal:2020:blackbox,geiger2021causal}.
+However, a linear probe with weights $\weights$ trained to predict the value of a concept from an hidden vector $\hiddenneurons$ can be understood as learning a feature space for activations that can be analyzed with causal abstraction.
 Let $r_1, \dots, r_k$ be a set of orthonormal vectors that span the rowspace of $\weights$ and $u_{k+1}, \dots, u_{n}$ be a set of orthonormal vectors that span the nullspace of $\weights$.
 The bijective transformation is

-Since the probe is trained to capture information related to the concept $C$, the rowspace of the projection matrix $W$ (i.e., the first $k$ dimensions of the new feature space) localizes the concept $C$.
+Since the probe is trained to capture information related to the concept $C$, the rowspace of the projection matrix $W$ (i.e., the first $k$ dimensions of the new feature space) might localize the concept $C$.
 If we have a high-level model that has a variable for the concept $C$, that variable should be aligned with the first $k$ features.